sidduloni/nodejs-interview-questions/logic.md

   noLoop(1, 10)
 ```

-## S.No 2: WAP to display sum of square of an odd nos
+## S.No 2: Write a program to display sum of square of an odd numbers
 **Ans**
 ```javascript
 let a=[1,2,3,4,5,6,7,8,9,10]